duncanmalashock/ruby-ivan/README.md

 But even though they're totally outmoded, vector monitors still have something pixel-based monitors don't:

 1. Infinite resolution.
 Vector lines are perfectly smooth, like ink on a page.
-2. Brightness.
-Lines on continuous-phosphor screens _glow like they were on fire_, and it makes drawing and animating even simple shapes exciting and fun.
+2. The brightness of the images on the screen makes drawing and animating even simple shapes exciting.

 Vector graphics were used in: